nvanbaak/the-archivist/readme.md

 ![player_stats](./assets/screenshots/filter_terms.png)

-*an example using filter terms to compare how going first affects the win distribution for my brother's Ramos deck.*
+*An example using filter terms to compare how going first affects the win distribution for my brother's Ramos deck.*

 Since you probably don't have MtG game data just lying around, I've included our group's file.
+To get started, drop it into the main project folder and rename it to `gamehistory.txt`.
 I've also included an algorithm for converting game spreadsheets into the game history storage format used by The Archivist.

 ### Data Manager